ShakedP621/GoalStream/README.md

 ### Notes & Limitations

-- PoC only:
+-
   - No authentication or authorization.
   - Error handling is minimal and mostly developer-focused.
   - No metrics/monitoring, no multi-region or HA design.
 - Enrichment is stubbed:
   - The “AI” is a deterministic stub implementation.
-  - A real LLM/AI endpoint can be wired in later, but is out of scope for this PoC.
+  - A real LLM/AI endpoint can be wired in later.
 - Local-only infra:
   - Kafka, Postgres, and Redis are single-instance containers.
   - Config is tuned for local development, not production.